terminusdb/terminusdb/docs/PLUGIN_API_CONTRACT.md

   configuration) — these are documented separately and may change to accommodate build tooling evolution
-- The wire format of internal protocols between TerminusDB and its shipped plugins (e.g. the tdb-search push protocol) — these are internal to each plugin and versioned independently
+- The wire format of internal protocols between TerminusDB and its shipped plugins (e.g. the vectorlink push protocol) — these are internal to each plugin and versioned independently

 ## Versioning